-According to what described above, the inference with m = 2 blocks can give four different results on the best structure describing the data.
-First, the method can select between a one block (random graph) or two block structure.2 In this second case, depending on the relative size of the parameters p{ij} of the affinity matrix, the method selects among the modular, core-periphery, or bipartite structure.
+Table 2 Left.
+Average affinity matrix (in percentage) of the weekly interbank network when a bipartite structure is found between a one block (random graph) or two block structure.
+In this second case, depending on the relative size of the parameters $p{ij}$ of the affinity matrix, the method selects among the modular, core-periphery, or bipartite structure.
 Table 1 reports the fraction of times the four different structures are identified at different time scales.
 We have considered both the case of the inference on the unweighted (top) and on the weighted (bottom) network.